MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### Notifications that trigger multiple actions might overlap

-When you perform multiple actions within a short time frame, notification messages might overlap.
+When you perform multiple actions within a short timeframe, notification messages might overlap.
 Although notifications disappear automatically, we recommend that you close them manually so that you can see each notification and take action as needed.

 ### Quota notification in Search Setup can be hidden and is hard to show again